Skip to content

 Testing the Vivobarefoot Primus Trail Knit FG for Versatile Training

-For versatile training, I’ve been pleasantly surprised with how strong the performance of the Primus Trail Knit FG has been.
-I credit their strong performance for versatility training to two key construction features.
+For versatile training, I’ve been pleasantly surprised by the strength of the Primus Trail Knit FG.
+I credit their strength to two key construction features.

 First, the knit upper of this model has reinforced layers throughout which helps support their ability to keep the foot locked down when doing multi-direction work.
 On that note, I find this construction detail somewhat ironic with this model.